Automatic Intermodal Loading Unit Identification using Computer Vision: A Scoping Review: Introduction

-Despite its crucial role in improving transportation and trade security, to the best of our knowledge, there are not any literature reviews on \ac{ilu} identification.
+Despite its crucial role in improving port operations by reducing human-related errors and increase the processing speed \cite{roeksukrungrueang2018implementation, zhang2019deep, hsu2023automatic, khuboni2025confidence}, to the best of our knowledge, there are not any literature reviews on \ac{cv}-based \ac{ilu} identification.
 To fill this gap, we prepared this literature review by following \ac{p-scr} guidelines \cite{tricco2018prisma} with the intention of identifying the available publications and proposed concepts.

-In summary, there are 4 contributions of this review: \begin{itemize} \item Catalogue all empirical studies on \acf{ilu} identification using \acf{cv} methods between 1990 and 2025. \item Re-evaluate the terminology used in \ac{ilu} identification field and provide clear definitions. \item Synthesise an overview of \acf{ilu} identification methods, image acquisition settings, datasets, and evaluation metrics used in these studies. \item Highlight research gaps and suggest future priorities. \end{itemize}
+In summary, there are 4 contributions of this review: \begin{itemize} \item Catalogue all empirical studies on \ac{ilu} identification using \ac{cv} methods between 1990 and 2025. \item Re-evaluate the terminology used in \ac{ilu} identification field and provide clear definitions. \item Synthesise an overview of \ac{ilu} identification methods, image acquisition settings, datasets, and evaluation metrics used in these studies. \item Highlight research gaps and suggest future priorities. \end{itemize}